-Moving to a new home is tough – moving during a major life transition is that much harder.
-When an elderly loved one moves from a family home they’ve lived in for decades to a smaller living space, such as a condo or assisted living apartment, the transition can be stressful for all involved.
-They’re not only moving, they’re downsizing; essentially “getting rid of” possessions that they have held onto for years.
-This would be a difficult situation for anyone to go through.
+It is difficult to move to a new home.
+It’s even harder to move during an important life transition.
+When an elderly loved one has been moving from their family home for decades to a smaller living space, such as a condo or assisted living facility, the transition can be stressful for everyone involved.
+They are not just moving, they are downsizing; essentially “getting rid of” the assets they have been holding for years.
+That would be a difficult situation for anyone.

-There is also a common phenomenon among the “Gen X” Generation.
-They are doing double duty – responsible for taking care of their children, while also being responsible for the care of their aging parents or grandparents.
-They often don’t have the time or the emotional fortitude it takes to tackle downsizing and a major life transition move effectively.
+There is also a common phenomenon among the “Gen X” generation.
+They do a double duty: to take care of their children and to take care of their elderly parents or grandparents.
+They often have neither the time nor the emotional courage to effectively tackle downsizing and a major life transition.

-Over the years, we have packed and moved many seniors and the important thing is to stay organized, patient and respectful throughout the move process.
-We’ve put some important moving tips specifically related to moving seniors, to help ease the process and make the transition go smoothly for all involved.
+Over the years we have taken and moved many seniors and the important thing is to remain organized, patient and respectful throughout the moving process.
+We have put in place important moving tips, especially for moving seniors, to ease the process and ease the transition for everyone involved.

-- Start the downsizing and sorting early.
-Be extra sensitive to the fact that getting rid of possessions is one of the hardest parts of the moving process.
+- Start downsizing and sorting early.
+Be especially sensitive to the fact that getting rid of your belongings is one of the most difficult parts of the moving process.
 One tip is to make a list of family members and friends to give gifts to.
-That way, the possessions aren’t being “thrown away”; they’re being given as gifts.
-You can also suggest donating items to a charitable cause, or selling them in a yard sale to make a little extra money.
+In this way, goods are not “thrown away”; They are given as gifts.
+You can also suggest donating items to charity or selling them at a garage sale to earn a little more.

-- Get a floor plan for the new living space.
-This will help you decide how much furniture to bring and which pieces should be given away.
-You can makes plans to design the new living space to be as close to the old home as possible, for familiarity’s sakes.
-Or, if that might cause too much heartache, you can help come up with an entirely new interior design style – something they’ve always wished they could do with their old home but never got around to.
+- Get a plan for the new living space.
+This will help you decide how much furniture to bring and what pieces to donate.
+You can plan the layout of the new living space as close as possible to the old house, for reasons of familiarity.
+Or, if it could cause too much heartache, you can help find a whole new style of interior design – something they’ve always wished they could do with their old house but never did.
 This can be an exciting part of the moving process, and something to look forward to.

-- Plan for more time than you think you’ll need.
-Packing is a time consuming process to begin with, and having a discussion for each personal item — whether to pack, give away or get rid of — will take much more time than you probably accounted for.
-As you encounter each item, the memories associated it with will come bubbling up to the surface.
-You’ll probably learn many interesting stories and anecdotes from your loved one’s long life.
+- Allow more time than you think you need.
+Packing is a time-consuming process, and having a discussion for each personal item — whether it’s packing, giving, or getting rid of — will take much longer than you probably did.
+As you encounter each object, the memories associated with it come to the surface.
+You will probably learn many interesting stories and anecdotes during the long life of your loved one.

-- Thoroughly check all pockets, bags, drawers, and any other places small valuable items, like jewellery or money, could have been misplaced throughout the years.
-How many times have you yourself pocketed a pair of earrings or cufflinks in your purse or suit pocket after a long night out?
+- Carefully check all pockets, bags, drawers and other places where small valuables, such as jewelry or money, may have been misplaced over the years.
+How many times have you yourself pocketed a pair of earrings or cufflinks in your purse or suit after a long night out?

-We’re hoping we can help ease the stress that comes making with such a huge life transition.
-With these tips, you and elderly your loved one should be one step closer to a smooth and easy move.
+We hope to help alleviate the stress of such a life transition.
+With these tips, you and your loved ones should take a step closer to a smooth move.